Serphyus/Dlib-Face-Swap/README.md

 triangulation.
-The same process happens on the image given as the face mask and for each frame the triangulations of the face mask are warped to the shape of the face triangulations in the live feed using an affine transformation and then rendered on top of the frame.
+The same process happens on the image given as the face mask and for each frame the triangulations of the face mask are warped to the shape of the face triangulations in the live feed using an affine transformation and then rendered on top of them.

 ## FaceMask Demo
 <div align="center">